 This guide describes Unity Editor version recommendations and system requirements.

-We recommend using the Unity versions listed below.
-Our tests show that these builds have the best performance and least number of issues for that version.
+If you must use a different version, our tests show that the following builds have the best performance and least number of issues for that version.

 All Unity versions 5.1 and later ship with the Oculus OVRPlugin, providing built-in support for Rift, Oculus Go, and Samsung Gear VR.